This website is not intended for children and we do not knowingly collect data relating to children.

 To use data analytics to improve our website, products/services, marketing, customer relationships and experiences.

-To make suggestions and recommendations to you about roles and companies that may be of interest to you.
+To make suggestions and recommendations to you about roles and companies that may be of interest to you, and to allow companies to reach out to you about roles that may be of interest.

 We may use your Identity, Engagement, Profile, Technical, Usage and Special Categories of Data to form a view on jobs or services that you may be interested in, or that may be suitable for you and may display relevant content on our website, or send it to you by email.
 You may also receive marketing communications from us if you have opted in to receive marketing, or if you have requested information from us or purchased services from us and you have not opted out of receiving that marketing.